-Grant recipients are required to provide 100 percent (1 to 1) matching funds, which may be cash or in-kind.
+Grant recipients are required to provide 100% (1 to 1) matching funds, which may be cash or in-kind.
 Match may include the salaries of employees, the value of work time of volunteers, the cost of construction materials, or other supplies and/or services that directly benefit the funded grant project.
-No more than one-half (50 percent) of match may be provided by a third party.
+No more than 50 percent of match may be provided by a third party.
 Federal funds from any source may not be used as match for any financial assistance from the Coastal Partnership Initiative.

 Source of Funds